 It is important for UNC Charlotte to own, reuse, and properly manage building data throughout the facility lifecycle.
-Consequently, UNC Charlotte will place significant importance on the accurate creation, management, and stewardship of building information during project creation and expects that data created during design and construction to be reused throughout construction and into facility management as well as renovation projects.
+Consequently, UNC Charlotte will place significant importance on the accurate creation, management, and stewardship of building information during project creation and expects that data created during design and construction to be reused throughout construction and into facility management.
 Record Model(s) in the authoring software shall be provided at the end of construction to further the lifecycle and development efforts.

-BIM/VDC Execution Planning
+February 1, 2018 BIM/VDC Execution Planning